Andreas Siekmann

 Andreas Siekmann (born 1961, Hamm, Germany) is visual artist and art historian living between Berlin and Buenos Aires, who works on text, drawing, and public projects often in collaboration with artist Alice Creischer.
-Siekmann studied art history at the University of Munich and holds a PhD in Art from the Kunstakademie Düsseldorf Art School, Germany.
+Siekmann studied art history at LMU Munich and holds a PhD in Art from the Kunstakademie Düsseldorf Art School, Germany.

-Work and Career
+Work and career

 Andreas Siekmann's work revolves around social commentary and critic against capitalist economic forces within the arts in relation to corporations and public services.
 For instance, In the Stomach of the Predators, Siekamann and Alice Creischer work as a duo to analyze the state of global economic, political, and cultural forces and their impacts on the environment.